laballais/docubot-chatbot-for-pdf-analysis/README.md

 I encountered a limitation in Streamlit's UI where, if only one file is uploaded or is remaining in the UI, the stored list of uploaded files does not refresh automatically.
 Because of this, after uploading PDFs and then removing them by clicking all the "X" buttons, the last remaining file is still retained in my session history (and therefore the json file) instead of being cleared.
 Although it must be noted that this saved file (or context in the json file) can be replaced by uploading again another PDF.

 ## Prompt Engineering Strategies
 Structured instructions are used for the prompts to get refined responses.
-The prompt engineering strategy used ensures responses are fact-driven, well-structured, and user-friendly to optimizing formatting, contextual awareness, and conversational flow.
+The prompt engineering strategy used ensures responses are fact-driven, well-structured, and user-friendly to optimize formatting, contextual awareness, and conversational flow.